 1. Oolong Tea Directly Improves Cognitive Function and Mental Alertness

 The primary constituent in oolong tea responsible for improved cognitive function and mental alertness is caffeine.
 Caffeine is a naturally occurring substance in several beverages, so it shouldn’t come as a surprise.
 Though not as abundant in oolong tea as in other teas, it is still capable of providing a boost to one’s mental performance.
-Caffeine affects the Central Nervous System to produce a psychostimulant effectOpens in a new tab..
+Caffeine affects the Central Nervous System to produce a psychostimulant effect.
 Theanine (an amino acid) is another constituent in oolong tea that creates an upsurge in cognitive function, but it doesn’t stop there.
-TheanineOpens in a new tab. goes further to deal with restlessness by inducing increased production of dopamine and serotonin levels in the brain to bring the body to a restful state without causing drowsiness.
-The icing on the cake are the vitamins, particularly Vitamin BOpens in a new tab., Vitamin COpens in a new tab., and Vitamin KOpens in a new tab..
+Theanine goes further to deal with restlessness by inducing increased production of dopamine and serotonin levels in the brain to bring the body to a restful state without causing drowsiness.
+The icing on the cake are the vitamins, particularly Vitamin B, Vitamin C, and Vitamin K.

 2. Oolong Tea May Prevent Alzheimer’s Disease, Cancer, Parkinson’s Disease, etc.

 Various studies provide proof that oolong is somewhat of a preventive medication against several deadly diseases.
-While the body has its own antioxidant defense infrastructure, in certain cases it is usually not sufficient to fend off free radicalsOpens in a new tab..
+While the body has its own antioxidant defense infrastructure, in certain cases it is usually not sufficient to fend off free radicals.
 Free radicals creep in to create an imbalance (oxidative and nitrosative stress) in cells that cannot dispatch a superior antioxidant response.
 However, the polyphenolic components and vitamins in oolong tea reinforce the body’s defense against the unhindered existence of free radicals.
-As an anticarcinogen, oolong tea helps eliminate cancerOpens in a new tab. cells.
+As an anticarcinogen, oolong tea helps eliminate cancer cells.
 In the same vein, as an antioxidant, it fights against cell death and unhealthy buildup around cells, preventing diseases like Alzheimer’s and Parkinson’s.

 3. Oolong Tea Reduces One’s Chances of Having Stroke (Heart Attack or High Blood Pressure)

 Oolong teas work as preventive medications against the development of heart diseases in two main ways: cholesterol and blood pressure regulation.
-The accumulation of “bad cholesterol” (Low-density lipoprotein, or LDLOpens in a new tab.) and triglyceridesOpens in a new tab. in the blood creates the perfect environment for hyperlipidemiaOpens in a new tab., dyslipidemiaOpens in a new tab., etc., as risk factors for various cardiovascular issues.
-However, studiesOpens in a new tab. show that people who drink one or two cups of oolong tea daily have a lower risk of high LDL and triglyceride levels.
+The accumulation of “bad cholesterol” (Low-density lipoprotein, or LDL) and triglycerides in the blood creates the perfect environment for hyperlipidemia, dyslipidemia, etc., as risk factors for various cardiovascular issues.
+However, studies show that people who drink one or two cups of oolong tea daily have a lower risk of high LDL and triglyceride levels.
 According to the same study, people who had been consuming oolong tea for a longer period of time had the least risk.
-Similar researchOpens in a new tab. examining men and women separately reveals that taking one cup daily reduces cardiovascular disease death risk by 38% and 22%, respectively.
+Similar research examining men and women separately reveals that taking one cup daily reduces cardiovascular disease death risk by 38% and 22%, respectively.
 On the other hand, as a blood pressure regulator, the hypolipidemic effect of polyphenols and caffeine relaxes the blood vessels and, by extension, lowers blood pressure.

 4. Oolong Tea Aids Weight Loss

 Oolong tea is active in the body, from ensuring smooth digestion to speeding up metabolism and optimizing fat oxidation.
 The icing on the cake is its ability to suppress your appetite for high-carb food, preventing you from binge eating.
 The overall effect is to help you stay in shape, but to lose weight effectively, you need to stick to healthy eating habits and regular exercise.
-The antioxidant content, particularly catechins, offersOpens in a new tab. prebiotic effects to ensure a healthy gut microbiome for smooth digestion.
-Polyphenols, on the other hand, slow down the digestion of carbohydratesOpens in a new tab., potentially limiting one’s craving for sugary or junk food.
+The antioxidant content, particularly catechins, offers prebiotic effects to ensure a healthy gut microbiome for smooth digestion.
+Polyphenols, on the other hand, slow down the digestion of carbohydrates, potentially limiting one’s craving for sugary or junk food.
 Furthermore, antioxidants (Epigallocatechin gallate, or EGCG) coupled with vitamins (Vitamin B and Vitamin D, especially) and minerals (calcium, iron, and magnesium) speed up metabolic rates.

 5. Oolong Tea Improves Bone, Oral, and Skin Health

 Once again, oolong tea’s vitamins, minerals, and antioxidants contribute significantly to bone, oral, and skin health.
 Regarding oral health, research shows that all three constituents in tea generally align with dental health recommendations to prevent tooth loss, mouth cancer, and cavities.
-IronOpens in a new tab. helps manage glossitisOpens in a new tab. (tongue inflammation), magnesiumOpens in a new tab. protects the enamel, and zincOpens in a new tab. inhibits bacterial growth in the mouth.
-Most importantly, calciumOpens in a new tab. helps maintain strong teeth.
+Iron helps manage glossitis (tongue inflammation), magnesium protects the enamel, and zinc inhibits bacterial growth in the mouth.
+Most importantly, calcium helps maintain strong teeth.

 In terms of improving bone health, polyphenols play a major role.
-A recent studyOpens in a new tab. reveals this antioxidant helps prevent bone diseases by increasing bone formation biomarkers.
+A recent study reveals this antioxidant helps prevent bone diseases by increasing bone formation biomarkers.
 Increased bone mineral density means stronger bones.

 Lastly, oolong tea may serve as a preventive measure against several skin conditions, like eczema.
-A 2001 studyOpens in a new tab. featuring 118 participants with eczema proves that drinking about four cups of oolong tea daily for a month can bring about moderate improvement with visible signs anywhere from two weeks.
+A 2001 study featuring 118 participants with eczema proves that drinking about four cups of oolong tea daily for a month can bring about moderate improvement with visible signs anywhere from two weeks.
 This was in addition to their normal eczema treatment.

 Incorporating Oolong Tea into Your Diet